deeco/k8s-elk-vagrant/README.md

 - vagrant up to bring up k8s clusters with number of nodes, to decrease or increase node amounts, please update the N Value in the VagrantFile https://github.com/deeco/k8s-elk-vagrant/blob/3197f44f4a7c9b711de00acfaf830c9aea889a87/VagrantFile#L3
 - helm install each component and service of elk stack , test apps and trafeik.
 * trafiek can be updated or run separetly using the setup_traefik shell script also https://github.com/deeco/k8s-elk-vagrant/blob/master/setup_traefik.sh

+## Access to Stack and apps

+Access to elastic , kibana, apps and trafiek are all done directly via Nodeport as no lb in place or access to cluster IP as vagrant uses multiple eth interfaces.

+* To access kibana use url
+* To access and verify Elastic http://192.168.50.11:30601/

+## Remove Environment

+Run following command
+* vagrant destroy -f